vippsas/management-api/vipps-management-api-quick-start.md

 <!-- START_METADATA
 ---
-title: Quick start for the Partner API
+title: Quick start for the Management API
 sidebar_label: Quick start
 sidebar_position: 20
-description: Quick start guide for the using the Partner API with Postman.
+description: Quick start guide for the using the Management API with Postman.
 pagination_next: null
 pagination_prev: null
 ---